Life After Hate: Notable events

-Charlottesville

-When Picciolini was asked for his opinion on the 2017 Charlottesville attack, he said it did not surprise him because he was aware that many extremist groups were actively growing underground.
-He went on say that most members of extremist groups join as an excuse to act out in anger, not because they believe in the group's ideology.

 Grant repeal

 During the Obama administration, Life After Hate was awarded a $400,000 grant to combat extremist groups.
-The grant was revoked by the Trump administration due to what Homeland Security explained as a normal review process.
-A former government official close to the Trump administration, however, reported that the grant was rescinded based on a normal review conducted by the Administration and Homeland Security.
+This grant was one of 31 grants to organizations countering extremism made in January, 2017 and announced by then DHS Secretary Jeh Johnson.
+The grant was revoked by the Trump administration due to what Homeland Security explained as a normal review process and not based upon ideology.
+A former government official close to the Trump administration, however, reported that the grant was revoked in response to Twitter posts critical of Mr. Trump by Picciolini himself.
+DHS spokesman David Lapan denied these claims stating that this grant and others were reviewed with guidance from then DHS Secretary John Kelly.

 Colin Kaepernick donation

 In March 2017, Colin Kaepernick donated $50,000 to Life After Hate for Interventions, travel expenses, social media, analytics software and refurbished laptop computers.

-Interviewing Picciolini

-In 2017, Goldie Blumenstyk, writing for The Chronicle of Higher Education, interviewed Picciolini.
-He spoke of his past, living as a white supremacist.
-He continued by saying that young minds, especially college students, should examine unjust and uncommon situations.
-Picciolini continued that there is a fine line between seeing something and taking action on what they have seen.
-Picciolini asserted that it is essential to take everything into perspective before drawing a conclusion.